Can I put my goal on pause for a little bit?

 Whittle Down goals

-All of the above instructions still apply.
+All of the above instructions about the mechanics of adding a break still apply.

 If you're using an automatic data source (most commonly your Gmail inbox), your Whittle Down break may be cut short if you rise too far above the bright red line during your break.
 This isn't legit and we'll undo it if you contact support, but it is something to keep in mind when scheduling your break!
 Adding a rate of 0 so that you don't have to decrease during that time would only work if you can maintain the current amount and not allow any more emails to accumulate.